Bill Grueskin's career includes senior print and online editing roles, as well as six years as academic dean at Columbia Journalism School.

 In 2007, he was named WSJ’s deputy managing editor, overseeing 14 domestic news bureaus, and combining print and online editing desks.

 He came to Columbia in 2008 as Academic Dean.
 At the Journalism School, he oversaw a dramatic transformation of the curriculum, designed to give students more flexibility to focus on skills ranging from video to data visualization to long-form digital journalism.
-He also co-authored "The Story So Far: What We Know About the Business of Digital Journalism."

 In June 2014, he was named an executive editor at Bloomberg, overseeing efforts to train the global news staff to reach broader audiences across digital platforms.